Frostyn00/AI-Virtual-Mouse/README.md

 ## Changelog 🚀
 ### v2.0
-- **Added Right-Click**: Right-click functionality with the pinky finger was removed.
+- **Added Right-Click**: Right-click functionality with the pinky finger was added.
 - **Multiple Click Issue Fixed**: The issue of continuous clicking was fixed, ensuring only one click occurs when intended.
 - **Added Scroll Functionality**: Scrolling added.
 Scroll down when the thumb is open and far from the index finger, and scroll up when the thumb is open and close to the index finger.
 - **Code Optimization**: Various optimizations were made to improve the efficiency and performance of the program.